-Ms Woods wanted to fund a test case to establish whether liability sat with EQC or with the private insurer, Southern Response.
+Ms Woods wanted to fund a test case to establish whether liability sat with EQC or with private insurers.

 "It could be $100 million, it could be $200 million and we don't know.
 And that's why I've asked EQC to start doing some work that if the Crown were found to be liable, what the potential liability could be."